auth0/docs/articles/migrations/guides/facebook-social-context.md

 On **July 30th 00:00 UTC**, Facebook connections that request the `context` field will fail, so Auth0 will stop requesting it for all connections at that time.

 On April 30th [Facebook deprecated]( https://developers.facebook.com/docs/graph-api/changelog/4-30-2019-endpoint-deprecations) the use of the ‘Social Context’ field for new applications.
-For Facebook connections created before April 30th 2019, Auth0 continued to request that field by default.
-You can make sure the field is not requested by unchecking the ‘Social context’ field in the User Data connection section:
+Auth0 continued to request that field by default for Facebook connections created before April 30th 2019.
+You can make sure the field is not requested before July 30th by unchecking the ‘Social context’ field in the User Data connection section:

 ![facebook context](/media/articles/migrations/facebook-context.png)